The universal scorecard allows you to calculate the score of a Stroke Play round of golf on any course (see Match Play calculator here).

 Before entering number of strokes made for the new course, you must enter the data from this particular course scorecard.
 The Scorecard data drop-down field at the end of the calculator is designed for this.
 There are values of: Course Rating (CR), Slope Rating (SR), Course Par, and par and stroke index values for each hole.
 Finally, any calculation is not possible without this data and the calculator will protest.

-The Course Name is optional and is intended to help the user identify previously entered data.
+The Course Name is optional.
+This field helps the user to identify previously entered data.

 It is important to check the Jurisdiction box properly in the 18-hole calculator.
 The formula for calculating Course Handicap for the CONGU countries (UK and Ireland) differs from that for the rest of the world.
 In contrast, for the 9-hole calculation, Jurisdiction does not matter.

 - The 18-hole calculator is designed for 18-hole rounds only.
-For 9-hole rounds, use a 9-hole calculator with 9-hole data: stroke indexes (SI) 1-9, CR and par values for 9 holes.
+For 9-hole rounds, use a 9-hole calculator with 9-hole data: stroke indexes (SI) from 1 to 9, Course Rating and course Par for 9 holes course.

 - Entering a number of strokes equal to 0 (zero) or leaving the field blank indicates that the hole is not completed.
 In such case the Stroke Play score is not calculated.